Cerberus2290/so_long/README.md

 * The game doesn’t have to be real time.
 * You can create the world you want!

-## :information_source: If you prefer, you can use ZQSD or the arrow keys on your keyboard to move your main character.<br> :information_source:
+## :information_source: <br> If you prefer, you can use ZQSD or the arrow keys on your keyboard to move your main character.<br> :information_source: